UBS vs Fidelity

 UBS vs. Vanguard, Fidelity, and Schwab: Highlights

-• UBS, Fidelity, Schwab, and Vanguard offer investing accounts in brokerage and advisory modes.
+• UBS, Fidelity, Schwab, and Vanguard provide investment accounts in both brokerage and advisory forms.

-• Robo accounts and financial planning are available at all four firms.
+• Robo accounts and financial planning are available at all four companies.

 • Self-directed brokerage accounts can be opened at Vanguard, Schwab, and Fidelity.

-Before you open your next financial account, you’ll definitely want to take a look at Vanguard, UBS, Fidelity Investments, and Charles Schwab.
-These four leviathans offer investing and much more.
+Before starting your next financial account, it’s important to look at Vanguard, UBS, Fidelity Investments, and Charles Schwab.
+These four major players offer more than just investing.

 UBS vs Fidelity & Others: Cost